gerardsimons/personal-website/content/posts/my-first-post.md

 If you are still paying for hosting your personal website, please let me stop you right there. **Paying for web hosting is definitely not needed in 2020.**

 There's a couple of good free-ish options out there.
-I think Google Cloud Platform's App Engine would have been fine to do this, but I felt using a big cloud solution like that for a personal website would be overkill.
-Also, I always wanted to try [Netlify](https://netlify.com/), since that seemed like a simple and sleek cloud solution for personal projects.
-I especially like it's super simple integration with GitHub.
+I think Google Cloud Platform's App Engine would have been fine to do this, but I felt using a big cloud solution like that for a personal website to be a bit of an overkill.
+Also, I always wanted to try [Netlify](https://netlify.com/), which seemed like a simple and sleek cloud solution for personal projects.
+I especially like it's super straightforward integration with GitHub.
 Any code push is automatically picked up and run through Hugo.
-This continuous building is not uncommon these days but was particularly easy in this case.
+This continuous build cycle is not uncommon these days but was particularly easy to use in this case.

-Hugo and Netlify go very well together!
+Also, Hugo and Netlify go very well together!
 It took a bit to set it all up, but now it's just down to writing Markdown files, and who doesn't love writing Markdown files?
 It's so ghetto!

 So for hosting your website on Netlify you do: